Service (Grooming for Cats)

-For the health and well being of the cat we request for you to schedule you cats bath or grooming appointment between the hours of 8am to 10am however we will accept appointment throughout the day.
-This allows us to complete your cats appointment while the amount of other pets are low within the grooming area.
-With addition to reducing the stress on your cat making it easier to complete the service.
+For the health and well-being of the cat, we request that you schedule your cat's bath or grooming appointment between the hours of 8 am to 10 am however we will accept appointments throughout the day.
+This allows us to complete your cat's appointment while the number of other pets is low within the grooming area.
+In addition to reducing the stress on your cat making it is easier to complete the service.

-NOTE: if your cat is stressing to the point where your pet or our staff are in danger of getting injured, we will contact you to inform you of the issues. we will offer a suggestion on how best to proceed based on your pets reaction to grooming process and what we feel safest for your pet and our staff.
+NOTE: if your cat is stressed to the point where your pet or our staff are in danger of getting injured, we will contact you to inform you of the issues. we will offer a suggestion on how best to proceed based on the reaction of your pet to the grooming process and what we feel is safest for your pet and our staff.

 When booking your appointment the times are provided to ensure that your pet enters into a rotation of other pets in various degrees of the grooming process.
 Our average time for pets from arrival to completion of services is two to three hours.
-As to the unpredictable nature of our pets, there needs, and responses to others in our care for the day we often have to make adjustments in this process to ensure the well being of each pet in our care.
+As to the unpredictable nature of our pets, their needs, and responses to others in our care for the day we often have to make adjustments in this process to ensure the well-being of each pet in our care.

-With cats we take great care in the entry into this rotation to not add any additional stress into the already stressful grooming process. we recommend cats be scheduled as one of the first appointments in the day, if a later time is needed please be advised that the grooming process might be delayed depending on the pets already in the grooming rotation
+With cats, we take great care in the entry into this rotation to not add any additional stress to the already stressful grooming process. we recommend cats be scheduled as one of the first appointments in the day, if a later time is needed please be advised that the grooming process might be delayed depending on the pets already in the grooming rotation